julianritchey/Module-1-Challenge/README.md

 ## Business Activities:

+MintGreen is using their proprietary Digital Boilers<sup>TM</sup> to address ecological concerns faced by two seemingly separate industries.
+The following is from MintGreen's website:
+> MintGreen solves the greatest challenges facing Bitcoin and industrial heating: power costs and sustainability.
+> We supply industrial partners and district energy utilities with cost leading zero carbon heat from our proprietary Digital Boilers<sup>TM</sup>.

-* What specific financial problem is the company or project trying to solve?
+X * What specific financial problem is the company or project trying to solve?

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?